barry-waldbaum-rl/reat-vm-setup/README.md

 cp -r .ssh/ vnc_docker/ssh
 ```

-9. Create Dockerfile that will be used to build the VNC Docker image.
+10. Create Dockerfile that will be used to build the VNC Docker image on the base VM (you will not run the VNC container on the base VM, only student instances because it needs to pass in the instance's private IP).

 ```bash
 cat << EOF > vnc_docker/Dockerfile